JoseMiguel22/core-code-from-scratch-readme/TASKS/WEEK 6.md

 <p>Learn about classes, instances, inheritance and data type with Typescript</p>

-## Week subtopics

-- Introduction to Object Oriented Programming
-  - Abstraction
-  - Inheritance
-  - Polymorphism
-  - Encapsulation
-- Concept of class
-  - Attributes
-  - Methods
-  - Constructor
-- Classes with Typescript
-- Concept of instance

 ## Week challenges (Monday) 💻

-1. [Declare variable types in TypeScript](https://docs.microsoft.com/en-us/learn/modules/typescript-declare-variable-types/) guided exercise, using `Typescript`
+- [x] 1.
+[Declare variable types in TypeScript](https://docs.microsoft.com/en-us/learn/modules/typescript-declare-variable-types/) guided exercise, using `Typescript`

 JavaScript is a dynamically typed language.
 The static type system in TypeScript allows you to describe the shape of an object, have better documentation, and let TypeScript validate that your code works correctly.
 How a type is formed and associated with a linguistic entity depends on the entity type.
 Los tipos null y undefined son subtipos de todos los demás tipos.